History of Chinese Britons: 1800s to Second World War

-Post-World War II
+Post-Second World War

 The 1951 Census recorded a big increase in Britain's Chinese population, then standing at 12,523, of whom over 4,000 were from Malaysia, and 3,459 single males from Hong Kong.
 The influx of Chinese into Britain coincided with the increased pressure in Hong Kong due to the build-up of the huge numbers of refugees streaming in from China following the end of the Chinese Civil War.
 At the time, nearly 100 Chinese restaurants were open, as former embassy staff and ex-seamen found a niche in this trade.
 Records showed remittances to Hong Kong of HK$ 2.5 million.

 The largest wave of Chinese immigration took place during the 1950s and 1960s and consisted predominantly of male agricultural labourers from Hong Kong, particularly from the rural villages of the New Territories.
 This also included immigration, through Hong Kong, from the Guangdong province of China.
 The majority of these Chinese men were employed in the then growing Chinese catering industry.
 By 2004 for comparison, according to official figures, just under half of Chinese men and 40% of Chinese women in employment worked in the distribution, hotel, and restaurant industry.

 Since the 1962 Commonwealth Immigrants Act, restrictions were placed on immigration from current and former British colonies, and these were tightened by successive governments.
 The Immigration act included a voucher system and significant Chinese migration to Britain did still continue by relatives of already settled Chinese and by those qualified for skilled jobs, until the end of the 1970s.
 Today, a significant proportion of British Chinese are second or third generation descendants of these post-World War II immigrants.
 Approximately 30,000 workers from the New Territories were resident in Britain in 1962 and records showed remittances at HK$40 million.
 Ninety-six wives from Hong Kong joined their husbands in Britain in the beginning of that year, indicating a new phase from 'sojourning' to family reunion and a more settled life.